JohnnyMcFadden/MySkatePal-mobile-privacy-policy/privacy-policy.md

-MySkatePal: Privacy policy
+SkateDex: Privacy policy

-Welcome to the MySkatePal app!
+Welcome to the SkateDex app!

 This is app is developed by https://www.thejoecodes.com/.